Mani121800/Aiengineerportfoliowebsitecommunity/README.md

   # AI Engineer Portfolio Website (Community)

   This is a code bundle for AI Engineer Portfolio Website (Community).
-The original project is available at https://www.figma.com/design/9jBpyQqH8GyXHXoiqiTszv/AI-Engineer-Portfolio-Website--Community-.

   ## Running the code